Skip to content

 As you already know from Functions, function parameters are constants.
 When you call a function, you assign arguments to the function’s parameters, which are constants in the function’s body.

 In-out parameters are different.
 An in-out parameter is a variable in the function body.
-You can change its value, and when the function ends, it copies the value of the in-out parameter back to its argument, which must also be a variable.
+You can change its value, and when the function ends, it copies the value of the parameter back to its argument, which must also be a variable.

 For example: